Become a True Blue Ambassador

 - Must have a 3.0 GPA and must continue this GPA throughout the term of employment.
 Grades will be checked periodically throughout the year.
 If applicant is a freshman, high school transcripts will be evaluated with the application and if hired all freshman first year Ambassadors will be placed on academic probation in order to be sure they will get to a 3.0 GPA.

-- Commit to working in the Admissions Office, located in Sechrist Hall, during the spring semester
+- Commit to working in the Admissions Office, located in Student and Academic Services Building, during the spring semester

 - Participate in retreats and trainings during the fall and spring semesters